 More Recipes You May Enjoy

-If you make this easy vegetarian korma recipe, be sure to leave a comment below!
+If you make this easy vegetable korma recipe, be sure to leave a comment below!

 - 1 tablespoon coconut oil, or vegetable oil